 May 13, 1947: Judy pre-recorded both “Love Of My Life” and “You Can Do No Wrong” for The Pirate.
 “Love Of My Life” was a re-recording.
 The original version was recorded on December 27, 1946, and was unused in the final film.

-Here are the two songs as recently restored and remastered by Richard Moore at Mint Audio Restoration for the fantastic 2-CD set “Judy Garland – Soundtracks.”
+Here are the two songs as restored and remastered in 2017 by Richard Moore at Mint Audio Restoration for the fantastic 2-CD set “Judy Garland – Soundtracks.”
 These two recordings, along with all of the recordings on the set, were in desperate need of remastering.
-The technological advances in the past several years have allowed professional audio engineers to revisit recordings and breathe new life into them.
+The recent technological advances in audio software have allowed professional audio engineers to revisit recordings and breathe new life into them.
 It’s pretty amazing what they can accomplish.